Engineering faster double-array Aho-Corasick automata: Experimental analyses of DAAC techniques

 \begin{itemize} \item \Name{Bytewise-Daachorse} = \Name{Forest} + \Name{Bytewise} + \Name{Packed} + \Name{Compact} + \Name{SkipForward} ($L=16$) + \Name{LexDFS} \item \Name{Charwise-Daachorse} = \Name{Forest} + \Name{Mapped} + \Name{Packed} + \Name{SkipForward} ($L=16$) + \Name{LexDFS} \end{itemize}

 We compare {Daachorse} with the \emph{Aho-corasick} library \cite{aho-corasick}, which is the most popular implementation of AC automata in Rust.
-This library provides two types of implementations: \Name{NFA-AC} is a standard AC automaton (as described in Section \ref{sect:pre:ac}), and \Name{DFA-AC} is a deterministic finite automaton compiled from \Name{NFA-AC}. \Name{DFA-AC} is an option for faster matching, although it consumes a huge amount of memory.
+The data structure employs a hybrid form of the two pointer-based representations: the \emph{matrix and list forms} \cite{askitis2007efficient}.
+The matrix form is fast but memory-inefficient, while the list form is memory-efficient but slow.
+The hybrid form takes advantages of both by using them depending on the number of transitions for each state.
+This library provides two types of implementations: \Name{NFA-AC} is a standard AC automaton (as described in Section \ref{sect:pre:ac}), and \Name{DFA-AC} is a deterministic finite automaton compiled from \Name{NFA-AC}. \Name{DFA-AC} is an option for faster matching, although it consumes a huge amount of memory \cite[Chapter 3.2.3]{navarro2002flexible}.

 Figure \ref{fig:comparison} shows the comparison results.
 For the matching times reported in Figure \ref{fig:comparison:match}, \Name{Bytewise-Daachorse} is always the fastest on \Name{EnWord}, and \Name{Charwise-Daachorse} is always the fastest on \Name{JaWord} and \Name{JaChars}.
 Although \Name{DFA-AC} is also fast when the number of patterns is $10^3$, its performance degrades as the number of patterns increases.
 For the construction times reported in Figure \ref{fig:comparison:constr}, \Name{NFA-AC} is always the fastest, and \Name{Bytewise} and \Name{Charwise-Daachorse} approach \Name{NFA-AC}. \Name{DFA-AC} is always the slowest because compiling from \Name{NFA-AC} takes time.
 For the memory usages reported in Figure \ref{fig:comparison:size}, \Name{Bytewise-} and \Name{Charwise-Daachorse} are often the smallest; however, when the number of patterns is $10^3$, \Name{Charwise-Daachorse} is larger than \Name{NFA-AC} because of the memory consumption of the mapping $\pi$.